pkgw/worklog-tools/README.md

-* I want to have my CV and publications list available in both nicely *printable and* slick web-native formats … without having to keep two very *different documents in sync.
+* I want to have my CV and publications list available in both nicely *printable and* slick web-native formats … without having to keep two very different documents in sync.
 * I want my CV to include things like my *h*-index, citation counts, total telescope time allocated, and so on.
 (Oh, by the way: I’m an astronomer.)
   And I want the computer to be responsible for figuring those out.
 Because that kind of stuff is why we invented computers.

 To accomplish these things, the worklog tools process simple structured text files and use the results to fill in LaTeX and HTML templates.
+There’s built-in functionality to fetch citation counts and fill in statistics like your *h*-index.

 ### “Sounds like a thing.
 Should I care?”